Losing weight with a BMR of 1400 calories is definitely doable, but it does come with a few challenges.

 To successfully lose weight with a 1400 BMR, aim to be accurate and consistent with your efforts.
 If your calorie deficit is too low, you are less likely to stick to your diet.
 Choose a reasonable calorie deficit, eat meals with lots of protein and fiber, and make sure that you create meals that you truly enjoy.

 To help you to be more accurate, I recommend a macro tracking app like MacroFactor that allows you to keep track of your intake and has a food database that is verified to be as accurate as possible.
-Using this link gets you an extra week on your free trial (2 weeks total).
-Cancel any time before your trial ends without being charged.
+Use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
+You can cancel anytime before your trial ends without being charged.

 Using an app like this that is designed to be very user-friendly can set you up to be much more successful with your diet.